 Fortunately, I relish a challenge and so made it my mission to solve.
 Luckily, I found out there are a few hacks for us tourists out there.

-This will ensure that you can find the red square, soviet arcade and other tourist attractions with ease – and you won’t need to learn a single symbol of Cyrillic or word of Russian!
+This will ensure that you can find the red square, soviet arcade, and other tourist attractions with ease – and you won’t need to learn a single symbol of Cyrillic or a word of Russian!